Cortensor (COR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cortensor Historical Price

-According to the latest data gathered on Cortensor live price page, the current price of Cortensor is 0.00529897USD.
-The circulating supply of Cortensor(COR) is 505.00M COR , giving it a market capitalization of $2.68M.
+According to the latest data gathered on Cortensor live price page, the current price of Cortensor is 0.00584038USD.
+The circulating supply of Cortensor(COR) is 505.00M COR , giving it a market capitalization of $2.94M.

 The Cortensor Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of COR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.